-injuries and disease which are of lasting tance in actioning pre-approved and insignificance.
-LODs are required for in- formal LODs within the northwest region. capacitation claims, Medical Evaluation also protect Soldiers and the government. be initiated at the unit administrative level.
+significance.
+LODs are required for in- formal LODs within the northwest region. capacitation claims, Medical Evaluation Boards and follow-up medical care.
+LODs into the eMMPS system.
+All LODs would proof of duty status at time.

+also protect Soldiers and the government. be initiated at the unit administrative level.

-is the final approving authority for formal an appointed Investigating Officer who is A LOD is essential for medical care for LOD investigations and provides assis- appointed by the Soldiers's MSC.
+is the final approving authority for formal an appointed Investigating Officer who is A LOD is essential for medical care for LOD investigations and provides assis- appointed by the Soldiers's MSC. injuries and disease which are of lasting tance in actioning pre-approved and in-